github/octocatalog-diff/doc/configuration-puppetdb.md

 - **SSL Authentication Information**: Whether your PuppetDB instance requires clients to authenticate via SSL certificates.
 Unless you have made a special effort to configure your PuppetDB instance not to require client certificates, it is likely that client certificate authentication is required.

+NOTE: In certain situations, you may need to define or alter the `certificate-whitelist` setting in your PuppetDB configuration to whitelist the certificate used by octocatalog-diff.
+Please see [Configuring PuppetDB](https://docs.puppet.com/puppetdb/latest/configure.html#certificate-whitelist) in the Puppet documentation for additional information.

 ## Supplying necessary information via configuration files

 The following settings can be used in a [configuration file](/doc/configuration.md).